yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2024-05-17-service-mesh-provider.md

 ### Conclusion
 Service meshes have significantly evolved, offering various capabilities and supporting diverse environments.
 Istio stands out as the most feature-rich service mesh, offering a balance of platform support, customizability, and extensibility.
 Linkerd is a close second with its lightweight, efficient design.
 AWS App Mesh excels within the AWS ecosystem, while Consul is a strong contender with robust features.
 Cilium, leveraging eBPF, is emerging with a unique approach but still has some gaps to fill.

+Want to get deeper into Service Mesh with Istio?
+Head over to [Istio Hands On Guide](https://yuyatinnefeld.com/2024-01-02-istio-hands-on-pt1).